advisible/nextjs-pages-router-demo/README.md

 ## Advisible Next.js demo

+This demo app shows how to use the ADK wrapper [adk-react](https://www.npmjs.com/package/@advisible/adk-react) with Next.js.

-The app can be found here: https://advisible-nextjs-demo.vercel.app/
+A running instance of the app can be found here: https://advisible-nextjs-demo.vercel.app

 If you want to play around with the code locally: